Prompt Engineering Tools & Techniques [Updated June 2025]

 3. Leverage role-playing

-Ask the LLM to assume a specific role or persona to to tailor its responses to a particular context or audience.
+Ask the LLM to assume a specific role or persona to tailor its responses to a particular context or audience.
 This technique is especially useful for generating content in a specific tone or style.

 For example: